Tissue shape from cell-scale active tensions: Tension networks with pressure differentials

 \subsection{Multiplicatively weighted power tessellations}

 { }

-We now generalize discrete conformal maps and multiplicatively weighted tessellations to the case of non-zero isogonal mode $\uptheta_i\neq 0$.
+We now further generalize discrete conformal maps and MWVTs to the case of non-zero isogonal mode $\uptheta_i\neq 0$.
 Recall that the isogonal mode can be seen geometrically as a set of ``power circles'' with radius $\sqrt{\uptheta_i}$ and centers $\tvec_i$ (a ``decorated triangulation'').
+The vertex position $\rvec_{ijk}^\mathrm{I}$ can be constructed purely from these power circles~\footnote{The vertex $\rvec_{ijk}^\mathrm{I}$ is the center of the face circle.
+The face circle is the unique circle that intersects all power circles orthogonally.
+If $\uptheta_i=0$, the face circle reduces to the circumcircle, and hence the Voronoi construction.
+This definition is equivalent to Eq.~\eqref{eq:power_cell} (App.~\ref{app:power_distance_gradient}).}.
 Applying an MT to the power circles yields a new set of power circles.
-For example, $M(z)=1/z$, changes circle centers and radii as $\tvec_i \mapsto \tvec_i^\mathrm{PC} = \tvec_i/(|\tvec_i|^2-\uptheta_i), \; \sqrt{\uptheta}_i \mapsto \sqrt{\uptheta_i^\mathrm{PC}} = \sqrt{\uptheta}_i/(|\tvec_i|^2-\uptheta_i^2)$\footnote{Note that the centers of the mapped circles are not the images of the original centers, i.e.\ $\tvec_i^\mathrm{PC} \neq M(\tvec_i)$}.
-In the decorated case, one Möbius-transforms vertex circles instead of vertex points.
+For example, $M(z)=1/z$, changes circle centers and radii as $\tvec_i \mapsto \tvec_i^\mathrm{PC} = \tvec_i/(|\tvec_i|^2-\uptheta_i), \; \sqrt{\uptheta}_i \mapsto \sqrt{\uptheta_i^\mathrm{PC}} = \sqrt{\uptheta}_i/(|\tvec_i|^2-\uptheta_i^2)$ \footnote{Note that the centers of the mapped circles are not the images of the original centers, i.e.\ $\tvec_i^\mathrm{PC} \neq M(\tvec_i)$}.
+In the decorated case, one Möbius-transforms power circles instead of vertex points.
 We can now generalize the machinery of the previous section: A discrete conformal map of a decorated triangulation and the associated power tessellation is a triangle-wise MT.
 Details are provided in App.~\ref{app:decorated_conformal}.

-Decorated conformal maps correspond to a dual Multiplicatively weighted power tessellation (MWPT).
-MWPTs generalize power tessellations (Sect.~\ref{sec:isogonal}) by a multiplicative weight.
+Decorated conformal maps correspond to a dual Multiplicatively weighted \emph{power} tessellation (MWPT).
+MWPTs generalize power tessellations (Sec.~\ref{sec:isogonal}) by a multiplicative weight.
 A cell $i$ is defined as the set of closest points under the distance

 The arguments of the preceding section carry over to MWPTs: interfaces are circular arcs, the vertex angles are complementary to the tension triangulation $\uptau_{ij}$, and MWPTs transform under MTs according to a (decorated) discrete conformal map.
 Explicit calculation~\cite{Noll.etal2020} shows that the curvatures $\upkappa_{ij}$ satisfy the the Young--Laplace law for cellular pressures $\upp_i=\uplambda_i^{-1}$.
+App.~\ref{app:formulas_MWPTs} provides explicit formulas for the geometry of the MWPT cells in terms of seed points $\tvec_i^\mathrm{PC}$ and weights $\uplambda_i, \uptheta_i^\mathrm{PC}$.